Optimal Complexity and Certification of Bregman First-Order Methods: Computer-aided performance analyses of Bregman first-order methods

-Recall that since functions $(\overline{f},\overline{h})$ are solution to \eqref{eq:pep_overestimation}, they belong to $\blnonsmooth$ and might thus form a \textit{pathological} nonsmooth limiting worst-case.
-They can be approached by valid instances $(f_\mu,h_\mu) \in \mathcal{B}_L$ by performing for instance smoothing through Moreau enveloppes (as in Section \ref{ss:lower_bound}) and adding a small quadratic to $h$ to make it strictly convex.
+Recall that since functions $(\overline{f},\overline{h})$ yield a solution to \eqref{eq:pep_overestimation}, they belong to $\blnonsmooth$ and might thus form a \textit{pathological} nonsmooth limiting worst-case.
+They can be approached by valid instances $(f_\mu,h_\mu) \in \mathcal{B}_L$ by performing for instance smoothing through Moreau evelopes (as in Section \ref{ss:lower_bound}) and adding a small quadratic to $h$ to make it strictly convex.

 There are however many possible maximizers of \eqref{eq:pep_over_sdp}.
 If we seek a low-dimensional example that may be easily interpretable, we can search for a maximizer such that the Gram matrix $G$ has minimal rank.
 Using rank minimization heuristics, we were able to find one-dimensional worst-case functions.
 Fix a number of iterations $N \geq 1$, assume $\lambda = 1/L = 1$ and define $\overf,\overh:\reals \rightarrow \reals$ as